chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/form/2023-12-02-prototype-5/readme.md

 ### TEXTURES

-### 01
+### 01 : Light-wood

-I'm choosing light wood as a first iteration, it is closer to a more hand made esthetic, feels warm and is a calming material.
+I'm choosing light wood as a first iteration, it is closer to a more hand made esthetic, it make sens as the robot produce sounds, it feels warm and is a calming material.

 ![Alt text](images/light-wood.jpg)